 Walkthrough Mode makes moving between photos in a tour feel natural by aligning the camera orientation between shots connected by hotspots.
 The video below shows that feature in action:

 How to turn it on?

-The Walkthrough Mode can be enabled on any tour.
-The checkbox is available in the tour/collection settings page, next to the transitions dropdown:
+The Walkthrough Mode can be easily enabled or disabled at any time.
+The checkbox is available in the tour/collection settings page, next to the transitions dropdown.

 Once you are on that screen, all you need to do is to check the box on the right, and Walkthrough Mode will be enabled for that tour.